github/docs/content/admin/user-management/managing-organizations-in-your-enterprise/adding-organizations-to-your-enterprise.md

 After you add an existing organization to your enterprise, the organization's resources remain accessible to members at the same URLs, and the following changes will apply.

+- Organization users who do NOT use 2 factor authentication will be removed if 2FA is required by the Enterprise
 - The organization's members will become members of the enterprise, and {% data variables.product.company_short %} will bill the enterprise account for the organization's usage.
 You must ensure that the enterprise account has enough licenses to accommodate any new members.
 For more information, see "[About billing for your enterprise](/billing/managing-billing-for-your-github-account/about-billing-for-your-enterprise)."
 - Enterprise owners can manage their role within the organization.
 For more information, see "[Managing your role in an organization owned by your enterprise](/admin/user-management/managing-organizations-in-your-enterprise/managing-your-role-in-an-organization-owned-by-your-enterprise)."
 - Any policies applied to the enterprise will apply to the organization.
 For more information, see "[About enterprise policies](/admin/policies/enforcing-policies-for-your-enterprise/about-enterprise-policies)."